Running Vs Cross-Training Shoes: In-Depth Comparison Guide

 Fit, Sizing, And Top Brands For Men And Women

-Men’s and women’s lasts differ in heel depth and forefoot volume.
+Men’s and women’s lasts (foot shaped mold, that serves as the foundational form for making shoes, dictating the final shoe's size, shape, and fit, from the toe to the heel), differ in heel depth and forefoot volume.
 Key fit factors:

 Arch support: low to high via gait analysis